 It is an expectation that children undertake learning out of school as home learning.

 However, the approach may now be different to your experience of school!
-At Holy Cross, we encourage the children to be active participants in, and take responsibility for, their own learning.
+At Holy responsibility for, their own learning.
 Our approach encourages key life skills such as responsibility, independence, planning, evaluating, creativity, presenting and resilience.